merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/06_Catalog_Price_Rules.md

-In administrator panel: Promotions -> Catalog Price Rules
+In the administrator panel: Promotions -> Catalog Price Rules

 The Zones Manager adds more flexibility to the catalog price rules function.
 It allows you to enable / disable the rule for specific zones and to set a discount amount for each zone independently.
 Click edit rule.